Updated 15 Aug 2019 — eBird Taxonomy v2019

 APPENDIX B — SACC DEPARTURES

-The below documentation discusses inconsistencies with the SACC Check-List as of to July 2019.
+The below documentation discusses inconsistencies with the SACC Check-List as of July 2019.

 - Ruddy Duck (Oxyura jamaicensis): We follow NACC in considering the Ruddy Duck (Oxyura jamaicensis) and Andean Duck (Oxyura ferruginea) to be separate species.
 Ruddy Duck occurs only in North America and Andean Duck only in South America.
 Note that we include the controversial taxon andina, of central Colombia, within Andean Duck.